CEOATbetrworld/ProjectAPI/README.md

 ### To test the app go to this [link](https://ceoatbetrworld.github.io/ProjectAPI/).

-### To test the app go locally just open index.html.
+### To test the app locally just download and open index.html.

 Fun single page app shows you famous shopping mall and tourist place from in city jaipur.